apache/dolphinscheduler-website/docs/en-us/release/upgrade.md

 ## 3. Download the new version of the installation package

-- [gitee](https://gitee.com/easyscheduler/EasyScheduler/attach_files), download the latest version of the front and back installation packages (backend referred to as escheduler-backend, front end referred to as escheduler-ui)
+- [download](#), download the latest version of the front and back installation packages (backend referred to as escheduler-backend, front end referred to as escheduler-ui)
 - The following upgrade operations need to be performed in the new version of the directory

 ## 4. Database upgrade